Waveforms and Fluxes of Generic Extreme-Mass-Ratio Inspirals with a Spinning Secondary: Results

 \subsection{Code Validation and Consistency Checks}

 Before presenting our main results, we perform several checks to validate the numerical implementation of our Teukolsky-based perturbation calculation.
 The orbital motion of the spinning secondary is handled analytically using the closed-form expressions derived in Ref.~\cite{Skoupy2025}, which have been independently verified.
 Therefore, our validation focuses exclusively on the perturbation sector—specifically, on the computation of the source term and the resulting asymptotic amplitudes.
-Three complementary tests are carried out: (i) a comparison with the published energy, angular momentum and Carter constant flux data for generic (eccentric and inclined) orbits in the nonspinning limit in Ref.~\cite{Fujita2009II}; (ii) a comparison with published energy flux data (a mode where $l=2$ and $m=2$) for circular, equatorial orbits with full-spin effects in Ref.~\cite{Piovano2020II}; and (iii) an internal consistency check for generic orbits, where two independent methods implemented in our code are compared.
+Three complementary tests are carried out: (i) a comparison with the published energy, angular momentum and Carter constant flux data for generic (eccentric and inclined) orbits in the nonspinning limit in Ref.~\cite{Fujita2009II}; (ii) a comparison with published energy flux data (a mode where $l=2$ and $m=2$) for circular, equatorial orbits with full-spin effects in Ref.~\cite{Piovano2020II}; and (iii) an internal consistency check for generic MPD orbits, where Eq.~\ref{eq:QC_EquationFlux} and the flux-balance formula (i.e., Eq.~\ref{eq:FB_EquationFluxE} and Eq.~\ref{eq:FB_EquationFluxK}) in our code are compared.